choria-io/stream-replicator/README.md

 Conceptually it's like a [JetStream Source](https://docs.nats.io/running-a-nats-service/nats_admin/jetstream_admin/replication) that runs outside the JetStream process and can therefore be used to copy data between 2 completely independent clusters.

-In addition to the core n:1 source behavior this replicator has some features of particular use to the Choria project in that it can sample a Source stream and, for any unique publisher, only replicate data on a set interval like once an hour or when there is a significant change in the data being sent.
+In addition to the core Source-like behavior this replicator has some features of particular use to the Choria project in that it can sample a Source Stream and, for any unique publisher, only replicate data on a set interval like once an hour or when there is a significant change in the data being sent.

 When sampling it publishes advisories about senders that have not been seen recently and other significant events